Terms of Business

 Accepting our Terms of Business

 By asking us to quote for, arrange or handle your insurances, you are providing your informed agreement to these Terms of Business.
 We draw your particular attention to the sections headed ‘The processing of your personal data’, and the section headed ‘handling money’, which explains our terms of handling client money in a Non- Statutory Trust Account.

 For your own benefit and protection, you should read these terms carefully.
-If you are unsure about any aspect of our Terms of Business or have any questions regarding our relationship with you, please contact us at 42/44 Spencer Road L’Derry BT47 6AA.
+If you are unsure about any aspect of our Terms of Business or have any questions regarding our relationship with you, please contact us at the above address.

 The Financial Conduct Authority

-Find Insurance and Find Insurance NI are trading names of Find Insurance NI Ltd which is authorised and regulated by the Financial Conduct Authority (FCA).
-Our FCA Register number is 471896.
-Our permitted business is introducing, advising, arranging, dealing as agent and assisting in the administration and performance of general insurance contracts, and credit broking and debt administration in relation to premium finance arrangements.
+Our permitted business is introducing, advising, arranging, dealing as agent, assisting in the administration and performance of general insurance contracts, credit broking and supplementary debt-related administration in relation to insurance instalment facilities.